Levelling up: the growth of the UK video game space

 Co-founder and CEO, Gregor Hofer, holds a PhD in Informatics from the University of Edinburgh and was a research fellow at the University’s School of Informatics.
 He successfully commercialised a text-to-speech protype at his previous role as a senior researcher at the Telecommunications Research Centre in Vienna, which is now powering several government webpages.
 Alongside his full-time role at Speech Graphics, he is a Supervisory Board member at System Industrie Electronic Holding AG.
 Michael Berger, co-founder and CTO, has been a pioneering expert in the field of speech animation since 1995.
 Along with being a linguist, speech scientist, and software engineer, he helped to develop the first automated talking head, co-authored a book on the subject, and went on to develop state-of-the-art techniques in realistic synthesis of facial dynamics from audio.
 He has also founded a speech animation research business in the US.

 Speech Graphics specialise in automatic, accurate lip sync, considered one of the holy grails of computer facial animation.
-They have three main offerings:
+Their main offerings are:

 Memory Lane Games